EMDR Consultant and

 Cognitive Behavioural Psychotherapist

 David is accredited with the BABCP as a Cognitive Behavioural Therapist and clinical supervisor, following gaining an MSc in 2002.
 He is also an EMDR Consultant with EMDR Association UK & Ireland.
 He works with adults experiencing a wide range of difficulties including generalised anxiety, panic, stress, depression, OCD, phobias, social anxiety, health anxiety and PTSD.
-David is particularly experienced in working with traumatic stress, from road traffic accidents or assault to working with forces veterans having experienced combat trauma.
+David's special interest is in psychological trauma and he had gained a wealth of experience working with traumatic stress, from road traffic accidents or assault to working with military veterans having experienced combat trauma.
 He has also worked in general hospitals with the psychological effects of physical illness.

 David is a recognised CBT practitioner for Bupa and Aviva.

 Emma is a professionally qualified mental health nurse, Cognitive Behavioural Psychotherapist and EMDR therapist with over 20 years of experience working within the NHS.

 In addition to her private practice work, Emma is currently employed by the NHS as a clinical nurse specialist.